indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 |image8|

-You can assign a group of users to Access Control in the same was as you can add individual users.
-Once your group(s) are created you can use the *Groups* option to find a particular group, to continue adding and removing users, or to modify the group details.
+You can assign a group of users to Access Control in the same way as you can add individual users.
+Once your group(s) is/are created you can use the *Search Groups* option to find a particular group, to continue adding and removing users, or to modify the group details.

 --------------